We Win Because You Didn't

 - In the Battle of Waterloo, the Prussian forces arrived on Napoleon's right flank, after he'd already been fighting for hours against Wellington and the other allies.
 He'd actually already defeated them at Ligny, but failed to destroy enough of them to take them out of the equation.

-- While Operation Barbarossa in WW2 is often held to be this, with the claim that the Russians only “won” by burning everything in the Germans's path, just like they did against Napoleon, it did achieve two very important things that are often overlooked by the stereotype: (1) Attrition is a valid strategy, and the massive losses incurred by the Germans was simply something their logistics (already stretched at that point) could not keep up with; and (2) their own warmaking capability was still largely intact, making them much more capable of continuing to fight the war than the Germans.
+- While Operation Barbarossa in WW2 is often held to be this, with the claim that the Russians only “won” by burning everything in the Germans' path, just like they did against Napoleon, it did achieve two very important things that are often overlooked by the stereotype: (1) Attrition is a valid strategy, and the massive losses incurred by the Germans was simply something their logistics (already stretched at that point) could not keep up with; and (2) their own warmaking capability was still largely intact, making them much more capable of continuing to fight the war than the Germans.

 - At a conference after the war, an American officer insisted that the NVA and VC had never won on the battlefield.
 His Vietnamese counterpart replied, "That may be so, but it is also irrelevant."
+Simply put, there were limits to how much America was willing to sacrifice to achieve victory.
+The same was not true of the North Vietnamese.

 - Every war where both sides claim victory.
 There is quite a few, actually.